 And course, we must mention that over 300 varieties of potato grow in this country’s rich soil making it a common recipe ingredient.

 - While quinoa is fast becoming well known the world over, it has been a staple vegetarian food in Peru very centuries.
-A vital source of amino acids, this grain comes in three varieties (red, white, and black) in this country.
+A vital source of amino acids, this grain comes in three varieties (red, white, and black) in this country and makes great quinoa salads.

 - Kaniwa, (Cañihua in Spanish) has the appearance of cereal and cooks like cereal.
 However, it is actually a Tarwi.